Every construction business exists because of 1 thing.

 If you don’t really understand anything above, then it’s a good sign you should probably hire a marketing agency to help you out.
 Check out #12 on this article about social media for home builders for help on how to hire one.

-3. Pump Out Content on Facebook
+3. Post Content on Facebook

 Once you have your team, agency, or yourself situated and ready to start producing content, it’s time to go hard on the platforms your potential clients are on.